-- A great way to learn or develop skills and interests
+- Learning or developing your skills and interests

-- A way to meet new people or broaden your social circle
+- Meeting new people or broadening your social circle

-- As an expression your gratitude for help you may have received in the past
+- Expressing your gratitude for help you may have received

-- An opportunity to support a cause you feel strongly about, and
+- Supporting a cause you feel strongly about, and

 1. Attend a free introductory seminar